python-microscope/microscope/doc/get-involved/hacking.rst

 We do not request that copyright is assigned to us, you can remain the copyright holder of any contribution made.
 However, please ensure that you are the copyright holder.
-Depending on your contract, and even if you are a student, the copyright holder is likely to be your employer or university.
+Depending on your contract, even if you are a student, the copyright holder is likely to be your employer or university.
 Ask your employer or PhD supervisor first.